Advance-fee scam: Implementation

 During the course of many schemes, scammers ask victims to supply bank account information.
 Usually this is a "test" devised by the scammer to gauge the victim's gullibility; the bank account information is not used directly by the scammer, because a fraudulent withdrawal from the account is more easily detected, reversed, and traced.
 Scammers instead usually request that payments be made using a wire transfer service like Western Union and MoneyGram.
 The reason given by the scammer usually relates to the speed at which the payment can be received and processed, allowing quick release of the supposed payoff.
 The real reason for using such money-sending services is that such wire transfers are irreversible and often untraceable.
-Further, these services are ideal because identification beyond knowledge of the details of the transaction is often not required, making receipt of such funds almost or entirely completely anonymous.
+Further, these services are ideal because identification beyond knowledge of the details of the transaction is often not required, making receipt of such funds almost or entirely anonymous.
 However, bank account information obtained by scammers is sometimes sold in bulk to other fraudsters who wait a few months for the victim to repair the damage caused by the initial scam before raiding any accounts that the victim did not close.

 Telephone numbers used by scammers tend to come from burner phones.
 In Ivory Coast, a scammer may purchase an inexpensive mobile phone and a pre-paid SIM card without submitting any identifying information.
 If the scammers believe they are being traced, they discard their mobile phones and purchase new ones.

 The spam emails used in these scams are often sent from Internet cafés equipped with satellite internet connection.
 Recipient addresses and email content are copied and pasted into a webmail interface using a stand-alone storage medium, such as a memory card.
-Certain areas of Lagos, such as Festac, contain many cyber cafés that serve scammers; cyber cafés often seal their doors outside hours, such as from 10:30pm to 7:00am, so that scammers inside may work without fear of discovery.
+Certain areas of Lagos, such as Festac Town, contain many cyber cafés that serve scammers; cyber cafés often lock their doors during certain times, e.g., between 10:30 p.m. and 7:00 a.m., so that scammers inside may work without fear of discovery.

 Nigeria also contains many businesses that provide false documents used in scams.
 After a scam involving a forged signature of Nigerian President Olusegun Obasanjo in summer 2005, Nigerian authorities raided a market in the Oluwole section of Lagos.
 There, police seized thousands of Nigerian and non-Nigerian passports, 10,000 blank British Airways boarding passes, 10,000 United States Postal money orders, customs documents, false university certificates, 500 printing plates, and 500 computers.

-The "success rate" of the scammers is also hard to gauge, since they are operating illegally and do not keep track of specific numbers.
-One individual estimated he sent 500 emails per day and received about seven replies, citing that when he received a reply, he was 70 percent certain he would get the money.
-If tens of thousands of emails are sent every day by thousands of individuals, it doesn't take a very high success rate to be worthwhile.
+The "success rate" of the scammers is also hard to gauge, since they operate illegally and do not keep track of specific numbers.
+One individual estimated that he sent 500 emails per day and received about seven replies, citing that when he received a reply, he was 70 percent certain he would get the money.
+If tens of thousands of emails are sent every day by thousands of individuals, it does not take a very high success rate to be worthwhile.